screepers/node-screeps-api/README.md

   path: '/' // Do no include '/api', it will be added automatically })

-// If you wan to point to the screeps PTR (Public Test Realm),
+// If you want to point to the screeps PTR (Public Test Realm),
 // you can set the 'path' option to '/ptr' and it will work fine.

 // Dump Memory